-• - 0 0 - Clinical features: The illness begins with: MPOX MPOX MPOX MPOX Cases does not meet the efinition of a suspected case either it does not meet the clinical features or include epidemiological risk factors. entifying mpox can be difficult as other infections and nditions can look similar.
-It is nportant to distinguish mpox from chickenpox, measles, bacterial skin infections, abies, herpes, syphilis, other cually transmissible infections, and medication-associated lergies.
-Someone with mpox ay also have another sexually ansmissible infection such as herpes • fever • headache • muscle aches • backache • swollen lymph nodes • chills • exhaustion • joint pain Within 1 to 5 days after the appearance of fever, a rash develops and the rash changes and goes through different stages before finally forming scabs which eventually fall off.
-The possibility of mpox should be considered in the following scenarios: 1. a prodrome (fever, chills, headache, exhaustion, myalgia, arthralgia, backache, lymphadenopathy), and where there is known prior contact with a confirmed or suspected case of mpox in the 21 days before symptom onset Or: 2. an mpox-compatible rash anywhere on the skin (face, limbs, extremities, torso), mucosae (including oral, genital, anal), or symptoms of proctitis, and at least one of the following in the 21 days before symptom onset: o recent new sexual partner contact with known or suspected case of mpox a travel history to a country where mpox is currently common link to an infected animal or meat A person with an orthopox virus PCR-positive result where mpox remains the most likely diagnosis.
-A person with a laboratory-confirmed mpox infection (mpox virus PCR-positive).
+- 5 5 Identifying mpox can be difficult as other infections and conditions can look similar.
+It is important to distinguish mpox from chickenpox, measles, bacterial skin infections, scabies, herpes, syphilis, other sexually transmissible infections, and medicationassociated allergies.
+Someone with mpox may also have another sexually transmissible infection such as herpes swollen lymph nodes chills exhaustion joint pain Within 1 to 5 days after the appearance of fever, a rash develops and the rash changes and goes through different stages before finally forming scabs which eventually fall off.
+The possibility of mpox should be considered in the following scenarios: a prodrome (fever, chills, headache, exhaustion, myalgia, arthralgia, backache, lymphadenopathy), and where there is known prior contact with a confirmed or suspected case of mpox in the 21 days before symptom onset an mpox-compatible rash anywhere on the skin (face, limbs, extremities, torso), mucosae (including oral, genital, anal), or symptoms of proctitis, and at least one of the following in the 21 days before symptom onset: A person with a laboratory-confirmed mpox infection (mpox virus PCR-positive).